 |Lake Information||<div class="ExternalClassB57DF634C77D42A6B806F8C387A642FE"><div style="margin-left:7px;margin-right:7px;">

 <strong>Lake Norman:</strong><br>Lake Norman has over 520 miles of shoreline covering 32,510 acres.
-Lake Norman is positioned in Mecklenburg, Iredell, Lincoln, and Catawba counties, and each of the jurisdictions having enforcement authority on the entire lake.
-Within Mecklenburg County there are 90 miles of shoreline covering 10,350 acres.
-Lake Norman is a beautiful recreational area and within the four counties bordering Lake Norman there are approximately 40,000 registered boats and/or watercraft. <br><br>
+Lake Norman is positioned in Mecklenburg, Iredell, Lincoln, and Catawba counties with each of the jurisdictions having enforcement authority over the entire lake.
+Within Mecklenburg County there are 90 miles of shoreline covering 10,350 acres. <br><br>

 <strong>Mountain Island Lake:</strong><br>Mountain Island Lake is the smallest of the three lakes in Mecklenburg County covering 3,235 acres and having 61 miles of shoreline.
 This lake is bordered by Mecklenburg, Gaston, and Lincoln Counties.
-Within Mecklenburg County, there are approximately 1,790 acres of water and 31 miles of shoreline.<br><br>Mountain Island is a narrow lake with numerous exotic wildlife habitats within it's borders.
-Latta Plantation Park area, The Wildlife Refuge area, and the Carolina Raptor Center is located near Mountain Island Lake.
-Numerous species of wildlife can be viewed and observed.<br><br>
+Within Mecklenburg County, there are approximately 1,790 acres of water and 31 miles of shoreline.

 |Seasonal Tips||<div class="ExternalClassA4C2A96B3E174FAFAF5204B955F986B4"><div style="margin-left:7px;margin-right:7px;">

-On the other hand, many will pull off the cover or tarp, grab the jumper cables, start the boat and off they go!
-They're positive everything was left on the boat from last season that will be necessary for a day on the lake--and this is the group that will keep law enforcement and the towing services very busy.<br><br>
+<br> On the other hand, many will pull off the cover or tarp, grab the jumper cables, start the boat and off they go!
+They're positive everything was left on the boat from last season that will be necessary for a day on the lake--and this is the group that will keep law enforcement and the towing services very busy.

-Everyone should prepare their boat prior to arriving at the launch ramp.
+<br> Everyone should prepare their boat prior to arriving at the launch ramp.
 To assist you in making your day on the lake safe and enjoyable, the following is a list of what is required by law to have on board your vessel.
-In addition, we will recommend other equipment that is not mandatory but is a good idea to have on hand.<br><br>
+In addition, we will recommend other equipment that is not mandatory but is a good idea to have on hand.

-<ul><li>A certificate of numbers on board and in full force and effect.</li><li>Registration numbers displayed on both sides of the vessel, on the front portion of the bow, in three-inch solid block letters of contrasting color to the hull with the validation sticker following the registration on the starboard (right) side and spaced as follows: NC 1234 AB or NC-1234-AB.</li><li>The proper type and size personal flotation device (PFD) for each person onboard in good condition and readily accessible.</li><li>All children under the age of 13 aboard a vessel that is underway, must wear an approved PFD, unless below deck or in an enclosed cabin.</li><li>A USCG approved type IV PFD throwable cushion or ring buoy for boats over 16 feet in length</li><li>The following lights for night operation: Red to port, green to starboard, 360 degree white all around light, or 135 degree stern light and 225 degree masthead light.
-Sailboats under sail alone shall exhibit the combined lantern (red to port, green to starboard) and 135 degree stern light, but no 225 degree masthead light.</li><li>Gas powered boats with closed construction require fire extinguishers (size and number vary according to length of boat), ventilation systems, and flame arrestors.</li><li>Whistle or sound producing device.</li></ul>
+<ul><li>A certificate of numbers on board and in full force and effect.</li><li>Registration numbers displayed on both sides of the vessel, on the front portion of the bow, in three-inch solid block letters of contrasting color to the hull with the validation sticker following the registration on the starboard (right) side and spaced as follows: NC 1234 AB or NC-1234-AB.</li><li>The proper type and size USCG approved personal flotation device (PFD) for each person onboard in good condition and readily accessible.</li><li>All children under the age of 13 aboard a vessel that is underway, must wear a USCG approved PFD, unless below deck or in an enclosed cabin.</li><li>A USCG approved type IV PFD throwable cushion or ring buoy for boats over 16 feet in length</li><li>The following lights for night operation: Red to port, green to starboard, 360-degree white all around light, or 135-degree stern light and 225-degree masthead light.
+Sailboats under sail alone shall exhibit the combined lantern (red to port, green to starboard) and 135-degree stern light, but no 225-degree masthead light.</li><li>Gas powered boats with closed construction require fire extinguishers (size and number vary according to length of boat), ventilation systems, and flame arrestors.</li><li>Whistle or horn or sound producing device.</li></ul>

-<strong>Recommended equipment:</strong><ul><li>Cell Phone</li><li>VHF radio</li><li>Paddle</li><li>Anchor</li><li>Depth gauge</li><li>First Aid Kit</li><li>Lake Chart (Lake Map)</li></ul>
+<ul><li>VHF radio</li><li>Paddle</li><li>Anchor</li><li>Depth gauge</li><li>Lake Chart (Lake Map)</li></ul>

 The Lakes Enforcement Division would like to share Lake Related information with the boating public.
 Please download and keep with you the attached brochure. [